English as a Second Language (ESL)

 Can students get financial aid for ESL courses?

+In most cases, yes.
 Several types of financial aid are available to ESL students who qualify.
-Some financial aid programs pay the entire cost of tuition and books.
-Applications for financial aid are available from the Access Centers at any Reynolds campus.
+Some financial aid programs will even pay the entire cost of tuition and books.
 Learn more about financial aid under Pay for College or call the Parham Road Campus Financial Aid Office at 855-874-6682.
+You may also call the ESL office at 804-523-5020 for more information.

 ESL Students Co-requisite Eligibilities

-ESL students can take other academic classes while they are completing their ESL courses depending on their level of English proficiency.
+ESL students can take other academic classes while they are completing their ESL courses depending on their ESL level.
 In most cases, students need to complete the High Intermediate level ESL courses before enrolling in academic classes.
-An ESL advisor will assist students in course selection.
+An ESL advisor will help students choose the best courses for them.

 Helpful Links For English Language Learners